 The new digital system streamlined a process that included 20 separate documents using various templates plus multiple file-sharing sites and emails.

-“As the pace and complexity increases, how do we better manage this as a single system,” said Isbell.
-His response to the rhetorical question: “Why not just email files back and forth?” was “We believe we have reached the point where we cannot just send information back and forth in time to efficiently drill the well.”
+“As the pace and complexity increases, how do we better manage this as a single system,” Isbell said.
+His response to the rhetorical question “Why not just email files back and forth?” was “We believe we have reached the point where we cannot just send information back and forth in time to efficiently drill the well.”